 International Law Landscape

-Human rights law includes two important binding agreements that addressed aspects of migration – the 1951 Convention and 1967 Protocol Relating to the Status of Refugees (the “Refugee Convention and Protocol”) and the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (the “Migrant Workers Convention”).
+International law includes two important binding agreements that address aspects of migration – the 1951 Convention and 1967 Protocol Relating to the Status of Refugees (the “Refugee Convention and Protocol”) and the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (the “Migrant Workers Convention”).
 The International Labor Organization (ILO) has overseen the drafting and ratification of conventions that govern labor migration.
-However, there did not exist one document that unified rights from these sources as well as from other core United Nations (UN) human rights treaties.
-The IMBR fills this gap by drawing from all areas of international law to present a dynamic blueprint for the protection of the rights of all migrants.
+The IMBR unifies rights from these sources and from other United Nations (UN) human rights treaties to present a legal framework for the protection of the rights of all migrants.